Marvel Zombies (comic book): The infection

 While the skills of Doctor Druid and apparently Doctor Strange (the Sorcerer Supreme of Earth's dimension and who was sought by the former for help after contracting the virus), and even the dark magic of the Necronomicon itself cannot seem to directly cure the virus, at least some forms of highly potent extradimensional magic, such as that employed by the Faltine Dormammu through the mystic Jennifer Kale, is even able to at least temporarily take control of the plague and its consciousness.
-Kale's Atlantean magery, combined with the voodoo spells of the Black Talon, is able to draw and contain the virus-mind within a single suitable host, such as Simon Garth.
+Kale's Atlantean magery, combined with the voodoo spells of Black Talon, is able to draw and contain the virus-mind within a single suitable host, such as Simon Garth.
 The zombified Hank Pym, when the Marvel Zombies are confronted by Death and Thanos (secretly Skrulls in disguise), expresses the view that the power of the Cosmic Cube could undo everything that has thus far occurred.
 In Marvel Zombies 5, Morbius of the core Marvel Universe finally manages to produce a cure by combining samples of different versions from several realities, having earlier produced a vaccine that could possibly infect its users as well, as shown in the case of the Werewolf.
 Reed Richards of the Ultimate Marvel Universe was able to easily overpower and cripple the zombified Fantastic Four of Earth-2149 using magic he learned from Doctor Doom's Atlantean spellbooks.
 Furthermore, Mephisto has proven capable of easily destroying the zombies using his demonic hellfire.

 The disease is incredibly difficult to stop once spreading, due to the high survival rate of all zombies.
 Zombies seem to only need their brain stem to survive and can continue living without any use of their organs, limbs, and body functions.
 The infection even allows severed heads without lungs or vocal cords to continue speech just to further its infection capability.
 This was witnessed by Wasp and Hawkeye in the original Marvel Zombies, they were both simply severed heads that somehow still could function, and another example would be Colonel America, who survived for over 40 years as a brain on the ground until being put inside the body of Black Panther's dead son.